 I’m sure we all have a couple of our favorite photos displayed somewhere in our office space.
 Instead of a cluttered picture wall, give your photos some love and attention and put them in decorative frames.

 I am a snacker.
 In fact, I have an entire drawer at work for my snacks.
 If you also get the work munchies, here is a creative way to store your favorite treats: Rummage through your kitchen, collect all those miscellaneous jars and pack them with snacks.
-Paint on chalkboard tags to keep them organized.
+Add cute labels to keep them organized.